For most of his working life,

 Thomas's son-in-law Jim Boyle.
 To see it in the movie, plus a

-short sequence of Thomas's wife Lily, see the entry on Thomas's son,
+short sequence of Thomas's wife Lily, click

-of his life in a series of
+and he wrote about these two facets of his life in a series of

 memoirs for the Queensland Times, in the 1950s, after he had

 These memoirs have now been transcribed, and can be read by clicking here: